Export Organizations To Google Sheets

 2. Give your project a meaningful name

-3. Copy the following script to your clipboard
+3. Copy the following script into the editor

 var zendeskSubdomain = 'yourSubdomain';